100 Notable alumni of

 -

 Norman David Levinson known professionally as Norman Norell, was an American fashion designer famed for his elegant gowns, suits, and tailored silhouettes.
 His designs for the Traina-Norell and Norell fashion houses became famous for their detailing, simple, timeless designs, and tailored construction.
-By the mid-twentieth century Norell dominated the American fashion industry and in 1968 he launched his own brand of perfume.
-The designer Gilbert Adrian was the first American designer to add a perfume line in 1945, with his "Saint" and "Sinner" fragrances.
+By the mid-twentieth century Norell dominated the American fashion industry and in 1968 he launched a perfume in collaboration with Revlon.

 -